wix/stylable/site/docs/getting-started/install-configure.md

 yarn add stylable stylable-integration
 ```

+## Write in Stylable

+Once you've installed either the boilerplate or the packages into your own project, you can begin writing in **Stylable**.
+Look through the [Specifications Reference](./cheatsheet.md) for specs and code examples.

+To take advantage of code completion and diagnostics, install [**Stylable Intelligence**](./stylable-intelligence.md) currently supported for only Visual Studio Code (version 1.16 and later).

 ## Build configuration

 Currently we support Webpack as our build system.
 To author a component library, use our CLI tool to build each CSS separately.